Particular/docs.particular.net/Content/Platform/getting-started-with-particular-service-platform.md

 - Visual Studio 2012
 - ASP.NET MVC 4 ([http://www.asp.net/downloads](http://www.asp.net/downloads))

-**NOTE**: If you have both Visual Studio 2010 and Visual Studio 2012 installed on your machine, you can install ServiceMatrix for one Visual Studio version only.
+**NOTE:** If you have both Visual Studio 2010 and Visual Studio 2012 installed on your machine, you can install ServiceMatrix for one Visual Studio version only.
 This document reviews the use of ServiceMatrix v2.0 for Visual Studio 2012.

 ## Creating a New Project
 To get started with ServiceMatrix, create a new project.